torvalds/linux/Documentation/i2c/fault-codes.rst

 These are returned as negative numbers from most calls, with zero or some positive number indicating a non-fault return.
-The specific numbers associated with these symbols differ between architectures, though most Linux systems use <asm-generic/errno*.h> numbering.
+The specific numbers associated with these symbols differ between architectures, though most GNU/Linux systems use <asm-generic/errno*.h> numbering.

 Note that the descriptions here are not exhaustive.
 There are other codes that may be returned, and other cases where these codes should